 During the freeze-thaw cycle, the water in concrete can expand by about 9%.
 As this happens pressure increases, and if pressure exceeds the tensile strength of concrete damage will occur.
 The thawing process that follows causes the pavement to contract and crack, furthering the damage.
 This repetitive cycle, combined with high volumes of traffic, can cause cracking, crumbling, and major potholes on road surfaces.

 Potholes: A Huge Expense for Municipal Governments

-And yet, this number doesn't even come close to the amount needed to cover all of the damage produced this past winter.
-It also doesn't take into account claims made against the city for pothole-related damage to vehicles.
+Even with this enormous amount of funding, there are still potholes that do not get repaired.
+It also doesn’t take into account claims made against the city for pothole-related damage to vehicles.

 What Kind of Damage Can Potholes Do to Your Vehicle?